MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-crypt_pkcs12_pbe_params.md

 The buffer that contains the salt immediately follows the <b>CRYPT_PKCS12_PBE_PARAMS</b> structure.

-The <a href="https://docs.microsoft.com/windows/desktop/api/ncrypt/nf-ncrypt-ncryptexportkey">NCryptExportKey</a> and <a href="https://docs.microsoft.com/windows/desktop/api/ncrypt/nf-ncrypt-ncryptimportkey">NCryptImportKey</a> functions consume the <b>CRYPT_PKCS12_PBE_PARAMS</b> structure as an <a href="https://docs.microsoft.com/windows/desktop/api/bcrypt/ns-bcrypt-_bcryptbuffer">NCryptBuffer</a> structure in the <i>pParameterList</i> parameter.
+The <a href="https://docs.microsoft.com/windows/desktop/api/ncrypt/nf-ncrypt-ncryptexportkey">NCryptExportKey</a> and <a href="https://docs.microsoft.com/windows/desktop/api/ncrypt/nf-ncrypt-ncryptimportkey">NCryptImportKey</a> functions consume the <b>CRYPT_PKCS12_PBE_PARAMS</b> structure as an NCryptBuffer structure in the <i>pParameterList</i> parameter.

 The <a href="https://docs.microsoft.com/windows/desktop/SecGloss/p-gly">PKCS #12</a> standard recommends a value of 1024 or greater for the <b>iIterations</b> member.